DavidGL17/WorldApp/Server/Protocol.md

 |     STOP_OK      |                    Confirms the end of the connection                     | Server  |      no      |
 |      ERROR       |     Indicates an error has occured (see bellow for more information)      |  Both   |      no      |

 Every messages end is defined by CRLF.
+All messages except the CONN and CONN_OK must be encrypted.
+The details of the encryption method are shared bellow

 ### 2.1.
 Messages that transport data